Aidbox Docs

 }

-Then materialize it as a database view in the sof schema — the module reads rows from sof.patient_flat:
+Then materialize it as a database view in the sof schema.
+The module reads rows from sof.patient_flat:

 POST /fhir/ViewDefinition/patient_flat/$materialize